U.S. flag An official website of the United States government.

 What initiates updates to the digital U.S. maritime limits and boundaries?

-The primary triggers for updates include accretion or erosion of the charted low water line by approximately 500 meters or more, or changes to low tide elevations (i.e., rocks awash) as a result of new hydrographic survey information.
+The primary triggers for updates include accretion or erosion of the charted low water line by approximately 500 meters or more, or changes to low tide elevations (e.g., rocks awash) as a result of new hydrographic survey information.
 The Office of Coast Survey and the Baseline Committee will investigate these changes for new edition chart.
 There are approximately 12 new editions issued each month, and a small number of these charts depict features that impact the U.S. baseline or maritime limits.
 The Baseline Committee, which meets four to six times per year, reviews and approved all proposed revisions.

 Another trigger for change may be the U.S. ratification of a new treaty with a neighboring coastal State.
 Some areas for future change include the U.S. waters adjacent to Canada, the Bahamas, Kiribati, Tonga, and the Federated States of Micronesia, to name a few.